core-wg/transport-indication/draft-ietf-core-transport-indication.md

 and link format {{!RFC6690}}
 (or, equivalently, web links as described in {{RFC8288}}).

+The phrase "the transport indicated by (a URI)" is used as described in {{identifying}}.

+## Goals

+This document introduces provisions for the seamless use of different transport mechanisms for CoAP.
+Combined, these provide:

+1. Enablement: Inform clients of the availability of other transports of servers.

+2. No Aliasing: Any URI aliasing must be opt-in by the server.
+Any defined mechanisms must allow applications to keep working on the canonical URIs given by the server.

+3. Optimization: Do not incur per-request overhead from switching transports.
+This may depend on the server's willingness to create aliased URIs.

+4. Proxy usability: All information provided must be usable by aware proxies to reduce the need for duplicate cache entries.

+5. Proxy announcement: Allow third parties to announce that they provide alternative transports to a host.

+For all these functions, security policies must be described that allow the client to use them as securely as the original transport.

+This document will not concern itself with changes in transport availability over time, neither in causing them ("Please take up your TCP interface, I'm going to send a firmware update") nor in advertising their availability in advance.
+Hosts whose transport's availability changes over time can utilize any suitable mechanism to keep client updated, such as placing a suitable Max-Age value on their resources or having them observable.

+## Concepts

 Same-host proxy:

 : A CoAP server that accepts forward proxy requests (i.e., requests carrying the Proxy-Scheme option)